If you’re planning a trip to Rome in 2026, the Trevi Fountain will almost certainly be one of your first stops.

 - Always respect the rules to avoid hefty fines

 The Trevi Fountain remains one of the most magical sights in Rome.
-With a little planning, you can enjoy its beauty — and toss your coin in peace, ensuring your return to the Eternal City.
+With a little planning — and now a small fee or strategic timing — you can enjoy its beauty and toss your coin in peace, ensuring your return to the Eternal City.